Analyzing your prompt, please hold on...

 excel.save(path.join(dataDir, "output.out.xls"), AsposeCells.SaveFormat.Excel97To2003);

-After the above code is used to protect the worksheet, you can check the protection on the worksheet by opening it.
-Once you open the file and try to add some data to the worksheet, you will see the following dialog:
+After using the above code to protect the worksheet, you can verify the protection by opening the file.
+When you try to add data to the worksheet, you will see the following dialog:

 | A dialog warning that a user can’t modify the worksheet |